-A relational approach should be embedded in all areas of the life of schools and other child centred environments.
-Education, Leisure and Housing is fully to committed to the implementation of a relationship-based approach across all teams.
+A relational approach is embedded in all areas of the life of North Walls Community School.
+The Education, Leisure and Housing Department of Orkney Islands Council is fully committed to the implementation of a relationship based approach across all teams.